danwing/referee/draft-wing-settle-referee.md

 ## Multiple Networks: Multiple Referees

-If client has multiple Referees configured (due to visiting multiple networks), how does client know which Referee to use for the network it has joined?
-If SSID, wither Ethernet?
-Maybe during TLS handshake the server could indicate the server's Referee (akin to
-{{?I-D.beck-tls-trust-anchor-ids}}).
-Probably want to do service discovery to find the network's referee and validate if the (discovered) referee is an already-known referee.
+If client has multiple Referees configured (due to visiting multiple networks), it is anticipated the client would do service discovery to find the network's referee and validate if the (discovered) referee is an already-known referee -- akin to {{?DNR=RFC9463}}.

-If there is only one referee, this problem never occurs.
+If the client only knows of one referee, this problem never occurs.

 ## Unique Names

-Printer.internal or printer.local are handy names.
+Printer.internal or printer.local are handy names and can be used with a Referee system.

 Unfortunately existing browsers have state that is tied to names -- web forms, cookies, and passwords.
-Thus, we need names that contain a unique identifier like a UUID, e.g., printer.2180be87-3e00-4c7f-a366-5b57fce4cbf7.internal.
-Or perhaps embedding part/all of the public key into the name itself, for example:
+Thus, those existing systems need names that contain a unique identifier like a UUID, e.g., printer.2180be87-3e00-4c7f-a366-5b57fce4cbf7.internal.
+Or perhaps embedding part/all of the public key into the name itself, for
+example:

 ~~~~~
   printer.2180be87-3e00-4c7f-a366-5b57fce4cbf7.internal